L-Buchholz/weather-dashboard/README.md

   - Temperature
   - Wind speed
   - Humidity
-- All form entries (city searches) are saved to localStorage as persistent data so that users can select a specific city from a list after refreshing the page.
+- All form entries (city searches) are saved to localStorage.

 Additionally, there are no errors in the console when it is inspected using Chrome DevTools and the Javascript includes comments.